Wednesday, August 31, 2011

 Well, we turned up the heat this week...or Mother Nature did anyway.
 We had a couple of scorchers on Thursday and Friday.
 The beginning of the week started out ok, but by the time we got to the end of the week, we were taking frequent breaks and standing in the shade whenever possible.

 The drywall was finishing up this week, and since we couldn't get inside, we were outside working in the sun, humidity, and heat.
 Thankfully, we are far enough along on the outside of the house that we were able to get started on some painting and get the window wells dug and installed.
 And I was able to get in on the action but boy, was it hot!
 Mid- to upper-90s, a lot of humidity, and no clouds made for some very toasty construction work.
-I tried to stay strategic by moving with the shade, but there were times when we just couldn't escape it.
+I tried to stay strategic by having the volunteers move with the shade, but there were times when we just couldn't escape it.
 Especially on the south and west side after the noon hour.
 Woo-doggy!

 Getting in on the painting...